frazerWatson/road_tripper/README.md

 ## Testing Instructions

 ### RSpec (Rails - unit and feature tests)
-- rails g rspec:install (optional)
 - rspec
+- coveralls report

 ## Implementation

-Ruby on Rails with Postgresql and full CRUD functionality.
-RSpec testing framework.
-Uses 'geocoder' gem to wrap Google Maps javascript API.
-Coveralls and Travis CI.
+Roadtripper was built using Ruby on Rails with Postgresql.
+RSpec and Capybara is the main testing framework.
+We used 'Gmaps4rails' gem to wrap Google Maps Javascript API into our Ruby codebase.
+Test coverage is provided by Coveralls and TravisCI.

 ## Completed User Stories